Best Uses: Lakes, ocean bays, mild whitewater (up to class II)

 - QuikSail Package – Comes with a 14 sq. foot self standing sail that allows you to turn your kayak into a sailing vessel in less than one minute.

-My Pictures
+More Pictures

 Final Thoughts

-Price wise the FastTrack costs about $100 more than the 380X which really isn’t too bad all things considered.
-As mentioned before it is best suited for flat water but can handle up to class II rapids (there are two closeable self-bailing drain valves).
+It is best suited for flat water but can handle up to class II rapids (there are two closeable self-bailing drain valves).

-The size is very convenient and is ideal for tandem paddling as well as solo paddling (seats can be moved), for dogs or for traveling.
 You get a lot for your money with this inflatable kayak and I can really understand why it has become popular so fast.

 After all is said and done I will likely still use my 380X for rivers as it is more suitable for the rapids but I will definitely use the 385 FastTrack for all open water such as lakes and ocean bays.
 The speed and tracking far outshines that of the 380X.